 To change your logo go to the 'Page Master' under the 'Design' menu

-Large roll on roll off piers are not an attractive feature in any anchorage, particularly in Gott Bay where the pier so dominates the flat landscape.
+Large roll-on roll-off ferry piers are not an attractive feature in any anchorage, particularly in Gott Bay where the pier so dominates the flat landscape.
 But if you have bothered to sail here it is worth getting off the boat, at least for a bit of a wander to admire the meadows full of wild flowers in the summer, corncrakes squeaking away.
 This is fertile farming land.
 Some visitor moorings appeared in 2017, if you don't want to anchor.

-If you have a morning to spare and could do with a longish walk there is a circuit to take in the Ringing Stone (a large rock covered with cup marks on the north west shore which when hit with a stone sounds hollow) and the 2nd century Broch at Vaul which is in better condition than Tirefour on Lismore but still only a few stone courses high.
-On the way you will find the nine hole golf course which because it is essentially open meadow land, the greens are enclosed so the animals can’t get in to ruin them (apparently you have to chip the ball over the fences to reach the holes).
+If you have a morning to spare and could do with a longish walk there is a circuit to take in the Ringing Stone (a large rock covered with cup marks on the northwest shore which when hit with a stone sounds hollow) and the 2nd century Broch at Vaul which is in better condition than Tirefour on Lismore but still only a few stone courses high.
+On the way you will find the nine-hole golf course whwew, because it is essentially open meadow land, the greens are enclosed so the animals can’t get in to ruin them (apparently you have to chip the ball over the fences to reach the holes).
 There are fabulous beaches and the open farmland is most attractive.
-It is also good to see the sympathetic way so many of the old cottages have been converted, so much nicer than the modern houses (but I suppose darker inside without all those picture windows, and less convenient to live in).
+It is also good to see the sympathetic way so many of the old cottages have been converted, so much nicer than the modern houses (but I suppose darker inside without all those picture windows with views, and less convenient to live in).
 And unlike say Eriskay, the houses have been painted white, much more cheery than the ubiquitous grey.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE

 The Broch at Vaul

 Gott Bay with the Dutchman's cap and Mull in the background